SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img/numberofarticles.png)

-### How many articles are clicked in a singled session?
+!!! question "How many articles are clicked in a singled session?"
 ```python
 # How many unique articles are clicked in a session?